jab/bidict/docs/learning-from-bidict.rst

 - :class:`collections.abc.Mapping` and
   :class:`collections.abc.MutableMapping`
   don't implement :meth:`~abc.ABCMeta.__subclasshook__`,
-  so must either explicitly subclass
+  so you must either explicitly subclass them
-  (if you want to inherit any of their implementations) or use :meth:`abc.ABCMeta.register`
+  (in which case you inherit their concrete method implementations) or use :meth:`abc.ABCMeta.register`
-  (to register as a virtual subclass without inheriting any implementation)
+  (to register as a virtual subclass without inheriting any of the implementation).

-- Notice we have :class:`collections.abc.Reversible`
+- Notice that Python provides :class:`collections.abc.Reversible`
   but no ``collections.abc.Ordered`` or ``collections.abc.OrderedMapping``.
-  Proposed in `bpo-28912 <https://bugs.python.org/issue28912>`__ but rejected.
+  This was proposed in `bpo-28912 <https://bugs.python.org/issue28912>`__ but rejected.
   Would have been useful for bidict's ``__repr__()`` implementation (see ``_base.py``), and potentially for interop with other ordered mapping implementations such as `SortedDict <http://www.grantjenks.com/docs/sortedcontainers/sorteddict.html>`__.